sanje2v/macos-controller-fixes-for-games/README.md

 # Introduction
 This repository contains fixes and patches for certain MacOS targeted games whose controller mappings don't work correctly.

-The patches are only targeted for Xbox One Wireless Controller connected via Bluetooth.
+The patches are only targeted for **Xbox One Wireless Controller** (unless specified otherwise) connected via Bluetooth.

 [**>** Blog](https://sanje2v.wordpress.com/2024/06/25/patching-oxenfree-to-fix-xbox-one-bluetooth-controller-key-mappings-haptics-for-macos/)

 # Tools used
 * [dnSpy](https://github.com/dnSpy/dnSpy/releases) - for editing .NET assembly.
-This program is designed for Windows but works well with Wine 9.11+DXVK for DirectX (use Heroic Launcher for easy setup) on a Mac.
+This program is designed for Windows but works well with Wine 9.11+DirectX (Tip: use Heroic Launcher's Add Game for easy setup) on a Mac.

 # Games
 The files needed for specific games are in their specific folder in this repo.